liamhays/flipwire/README.md

 This can fix issues like `Error finding Flipper Uwuw2: le-connection-abort-by-local`.
 You might also need to remove and re-pair.

-- If it's still not working, you've probably discovered a bug.
+If it's still not working, you've probably discovered a bug.
 Create a new issue with some output with `RUST_LOG=debug` and a description of the problem.

 Flipwire is only intended for use with Flippers running official firmware.
 If you're using another firmware, you're on your own.

 # Adapter Incompatibility
 Most Bluetooth adapters work perfectly with the Flipper.
-Some are more temperamental than others: an operation that works perfectly on one might require more finagling and more connect/disconnect cycles to work on another.
-Be prepared to attempt a couple troubleshooting steps if you want to use multiple Flipwire commands in parallel.
-Others will only work for some operations.

-The least compatible adapters I've found are Intel Stone Peak WiFi/Bluetooth cards.
+However, Intel Stone Peak WiFi/Bluetooth have trouble downloading a file from the Flipper.
 The Flipper's Bluetooth implementation exhibits strange compatibility issues with these: the Flipper will disconnect while it's sending data with disconnect reason `0x08` (connection supervision timeout reached).
-This means that you can upload files, run small commands, and download small files without problems, but you can't download files bigger than about 5 kB before the Flipper disconnects.
-I have no idea why this happens (see below).
+This means that you can upload files, run small commands, and sometimes download small files without problems, but you can't download files bigger than about 5 kB before the Flipper disconnects.
+I have no idea why this happens.

-If your adapter isn't one of the Stone Peak adapters listed below, and exhibits issues after pair/unpair and disconnect/connect cycles, open an issue and we'll add it to the incompatible list.
+If your adapter isn't one of the Stone Peak adapters listed below, and exhibits issues after pair/unpair and disconnect/connect cycles, open an issue to add it to the incompatible list.

 ## Broken adapter list
 These are the two models in the Intel Stone Peak series.
 There are